pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/requirements/network.md

 The self-hosted Pulumi Cloud comprises [three containers](/docs/guides/self-hosted/components), the API, the Console and the Migrations containers.

-The self-hosted Pulumi Cloud can be hosted in an air-gapped fashion.
+The self-hosted Pulumi Cloud can be hosted in an air-gapped environment.

 ## Ingress